SeldonIO/alibi/doc/source/overview/high_level.md

 would be a generated image that closely resembles the original but is changed enough that the model correctly classifies it as a different number.

+__TODO__:
+- Give example image to illustrate

 Similarly, given tabular data that a model uses to make financial decisions about a customer a counter factual would explain to a user how to change they're behaviour in order to obtain a different decision.
 Alternatively it may tell the Machine Learning Engineer that the model is drawing incorrect assumptions if the recommended changes involve features that shouldn't be relevant to the given decision.
-This may be down either to the model training or the dataset being unbalanced.

 A counterfactual, $x_{cf}$, needs to satisfy